marcocacciabue/resvidex/README.md

 file_path<-system.file("extdata","test_dataset.fasta",package="resvidex")

 # Use the wrapper function.
-You can change the classification model and pass other arguments
+You can pass other arguments
 Classify(inputFile=file_path,model=FULL_GENOME)

 # This command run the whole pipeline and saves a file in the working directory a "Results.csv" by default.
 You can change the name file setting the "outputFile" parameter.